DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Bytecode Dataset

 \subsection{Results}

-We have compiled 8,166 smart contracts from the 1,139 DApps, with 895 SWCs in the dataset.
-The distribution of these SWCs is illustrated in the fourth row (D2) of Table~\ref{tab:swc}.
-25 out of 37 SWC weaknesses can be found in our dataset, and eight SWC weaknesses appeared more than 40 times.
+We have successfully compiled {\compiledByteNum} smart contracts from {\DAppNum} DApps, with {\SWCByteNum} SWC weaknesses as \textsc{DAppSCAN-Bytecode} dataset.
+The distribution of these SWC weaknesses is illustrated in the fourth row (D2) of Table~\ref{tab:swc}.
+25 out of 37 SWC weaknesses can be found in this dataset, and eight SWC weaknesses appeared more than 40 times.

-This compilable dataset contains notorious vulnerabilities on Ethereum that can lead to huge financial losses, including SWC-104 (Unchecked Call Return Value), SWC-101 (Integer Overflow and Underflow), and SWC-107 (Reentrancy).
+This compilable dataset contains notorious SWC weaknesses on Ethereum that can lead to huge financial losses, including SWC-104 (Unchecked Call Return Value), SWC-101 (Integer Overflow and Underflow), and SWC-107 (Reentrancy).
 Additionally, the high frequency of these SWC weaknesses shows the seriousness of smart contract security issues.
-Our dataset can assist future research to achieve a more realistic evaluation of tools that claim to detect these critical vulnerabilities.
+Our dataset can assist future research in achieving a more realistic evaluation of the tools that claim to detect these critical weaknesses.

-Some weaknesses only contain less than 10 cases in our compilable dataset because of: 1) the sparseness of weaknesses in real-world contracts as we discuss in Section~\ref{subsec:SWC-result}; 2) the compilation errors caused by incomplete DApp project.
-More specifically, the compilation of contracts fails mainly due to two reasons.
-The first reason is that some of the contracts in the project are missing, which leads to the compilation failure of contracts inherited from the missing ones.
+Some weaknesses only contain less than 10 cases in our compilable dataset due to: (1) the sparseness of weaknesses in real-world contracts, as we discuss in Section~\ref{subsec:SWC-result}; (2) the compilation errors caused by incomplete DApp project.
+Specifically, the compilation of fails mainly due to two reasons.
+The first reason is that some of the contracts in the project are missing, which leads to compilation failure of contracts inherited from the missing ones.
 The second reason is the misconfiguration of the contract version.
 The mismatch between the contract being compiled and the contract being inherited leads to a compilation failure.

 Note that the bytecode compiled from a DApp project might contain the same weakness.
-For example, there are three Solidity files in a DApp, namely \textit{A}, \textit{B}, and \textit{C}, and file B has a Reentrancy issue.
-Both \textit{A+B} and \textit{A+B+C} are compilable and can generate a bytecode with Reentrancy.
-This is also the reason why the number of SWC-104 in \textsc{DAppSCAN-Bytecode} is larger than in \textsc{DAppSCAN-Source} in Table~\ref{tab:swc}.
-We do not remove this situation, as their bytecode is different, and both of them can exist in real-world scenarios.
+For example, there are three Solidity contracts in a DApp, namely \textit{A}, \textit{B}, and \textit{C}; contract \textit{A} has a Reentrancy issue.
+Both \textit{A+B} (B inheriting from A) and \textit{A+C} (C inheriting from A) are compilable and can generate a bytecode with Reentrancy.
+This is also the reason why the number of SWC-104 in \textsc{DAppSCAN-Bytecode} is larger than that in \textsc{DAppSCAN-Source} in Table~\ref{tab:swc}.
+We do not remove these cases, as their bytecode is different, and both of them may exist in real-world scenarios.